-- Flying Saucer Patty Pan – unique bi-colored patty-pan.
+- Flying Saucer Patty Pan F1 – unique bi-colored patty-pan.
 Stunning color-mix of bright yellow & dark green.
 Another saucer, more highly ribbed than other patty pans… “alien looking”!
 Dense, nutty and flavorful.
 Excellent for stir-fries and fried “steaks”.
 50 days

 - Gelbe Englischer Custard – Originally from Gatersleben, Germany.
 How about growing a small irregularly shaped (twisted…) patty-pan that is deep gold in color?
 Bush type plants are very productive and the fruits can be used at all stages… quite delicious.
 55 days

-- Golden Straightneck – they call this one the “Saffron Prolific”. ?
+- Golden Straightneck – They call this one the “Saffron Prolific”.
 A new summer squash borne on compact “Bushy” plants of 3-4 feet in diameter.
 Uniform fruits can grow to 14” and be very tender.
 Lemon/yellow club-shaped fruits of firm fine-grained thick flesh.
 Excellent eaten raw in salads with dips OR steamed, fried or baked.
 Freezes well, too.
 35-43 days

-- Gold Rush – (?predecessor to Golden Zucchini) Believed to be dev. by breeders at the W. Atlee Burpee Seed Co.(1973) from genetic stock supposedly originating from Dr. Ored Shifriss at Rutgers.
+- Gold Rush – (?predecessor to Golden Zucchini) Believed to be developed by breeders at the W. Atlee Burpee Seed Co.(1973) from genetic stock supposedly originating from Dr. Ored Shifriss at Rutgers.
 Another beautiful golden cylindrical fruited variety.
 Produces abundantly in open, easy-to-harvest bushy plants.
 50 days

-- Pattison Golden Marbre Scallop – a French var. offering deep orangy/gold scalloped fruits.
+- Pattison Golden Marbre Scallop – a French var. offering deep orange/gold scalloped fruits.
 Useful in the kitchen, no matter how old they are!
 Generous bush plants offer great production.
 Can be saved for winter use.
 50-70 days

 - Pattison Jaune et Verte – (aka Pattison Panache) Discovered and grown by French SSE member Bruno Defay.
 Bowl-shaped scallop, producing abundant yellowish cream fruits with wide bands of deep bright green.
 Great summer eating when young.
 Bush variety.
 A pretty, rock-hard ornamental, when mature.
 50-70 days